dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

 #### Run iOS on macOS

-In the commend lines, go to the iOS folder in your project:
+In the command lines, go to the iOS folder in your project:

 ```bash
 cd ios
 ```

-Use pod install to include the libaries:
+Use pod install to include the libraries:

 ```bash
 pod install